SgtPooki/PL-Compass/README.md

 ## Key features

 - Internal focus → People in PL should be able to figure out what things are being developed right now and navigate to find the useful resources for them easily
-- Simple update → Databases with multiple source of input are hard to maintain, this process should be automated as much as possiple
+- Simple update → Databases with multiple source of input are hard to maintain, this process should be automated as much as possible
 - Simple discoverability → Representation of the information should be convenient for users to navigate through, finding relevant information through queries, labels or mind maps
-- Simple traceability → Figure out who was the person responsible for the project and what were all the contributers to it during its lifetime
+- Simple traceability → Figure out who was the person responsible for the project and what were all the contributors to it during its lifetime

 ## Tool description